efueger/theme-manager/README.md

 \ThemeManager\Starter::bootstrapAutoload();
 ```

-You can also optionally pass in a path to your themes folder if it's different the default:
+You can also optionally pass in a path to your themes folder if it's different than the default:
 ```php
 \ThemeManager\Starter::bootstrapAutoload( '/path/to/theme-folder' );
 ```